 Edwardian beach photograph, c1905

 Trips to the seaside were a popular leisure activity around the turn of the 20th century, enabled by the railway boom.
-The advent of smaller, portable cameras made it easier to photograph days out – especially in sandy and wet environments.
+The advent of smaller, portable cameras made it easier to photograph days out in Edwardian times – especially in sandy and wet environments.

 - Considerations of social class are clear, as three children from the Bankes family who lived on the Kingston Lacy estate are taken on the trip by two family staff.

 - Modern-style swimwear evolved rapidly during the 1910s and 1920s, which means earlier beach photographs are simpler to date.